 |Digital Trends review||Coming soon|

-In the interview with Wired, Mark Cerny revealed that the PS5’s CPU and GPU are AMD chips that will be able to support 3D audio, 8K graphics, and ray tracing, a feature currently found on very powerful PCs.
+In the Wired interview, Mark Cerny revealed that the PS5’s CPU and GPU are AMD chips that will support 3D audio, 8K graphics, and ray tracing, a feature currently found on very powerful PCs.
 The CPU will be an eight-core chip based on the Ryzen line and use Zen 2 microarchitecture.
 The GPU will be based on the Radeon Navi line.

-So, what do we know about the chips?
-In a follow-up interview with Wired, Cerny confirmed that the GPU would be capable of hardware-based ray tracing, rather than a software-side solution.
+So, what details do we know about the chips?
+In a follow-up interview, Cerny confirmed that the GPU would be capable of hardware-based ray tracing, rather than a software-side solution.
 The PS5 will also be ditching a hard-disk drive in favor of a solid-state drive with higher bandwidth than those used in current PCs.
 With the move to an SSD drive, loading times should be reduced significantly when compared to Sony’s latest PS4 model, the PlayStation 4 Pro.

 In an investor briefing, Sony shared that content that takes more than eight seconds to load on the PlayStation 4 Pro can be done in less than a second on the next-generation console.
 It is also rumored to be more powerful than Xbox’s Project Scarlett, but this is currently unconfirmed.